Brand Israel: Activities

 In 2008, Brand Israel staged a $1 million campaign in the Greater Toronto Area.
 The campaign featured ads highlighting Israeli medical developments and technology, including testimonials from patients who had benefited from Israeli medical innovations.
 It specifically targeted Toronto's Asian communities.
 According to Israeli Consul General Amir Gissin, Toronto served as a test bed for the campaign.
 Brand Israel was also present on the 2009 edition of Toronto International Film Festival.
 Ken Loach, Jane Fonda, David Byrne, and John Greyson condemned the festival's cooperation with Brand Israel.

 In 2010, Brand Israel launched "Out in Israel" in San Francisco, a month-long festival to showcase LGBT scene for Californians.
 As with the Maxim campaign, the stated aim was to show Israel in a context not related to politics or war.
 Another purpose was to counter negative perceptions stemming from the previous year's fatal gay centre shooting in Tel Aviv.
 Critics condemned it as a form of pinkwashing.

 In 2016, 26 Oscar-nominated celebrities were offered 10-day trips to Israel funded by the Israeli government, among them Leonardo DiCaprio, Sylvester Stallone, Mark Rylance, Cate Blanchett, Jennifer Lawrence, Matt Damon, and Kate Winslet.
 The Israeli Tourism Minister said that the celebrities were "leading opinion-formers who we are interested in hosting" who would get the chance to "experience the country first-hand".
 According to media reports, the trip's value was about $55,000 each but Israeli officials said that it was only about $15,000 to $18,000.
 Pro-Palestinian activists urged the celebrities to refuse to take the gift bags.
 According to Catherine Rottenberg, not a single celebrity took advantage of the free trips.

-In 2017, the Israeli government sponsored free "Holy Land" tours for eleven National Football League players.
-The Israeli Tourism Minister said that, by visiting Israel, the players would serve as "ambassadors of goodwill" and Strategic Affairs Minister, Gilad Erdan, that "hosting influencers and opinion-formers of international standing in different fields, including sport" was part of the fight against the BDS movement.
-Six of the eleven players pulled out of the trip.
-Michael Bennett who was one of the players who refused to go tweeted a picture of Martin Luther King Jr. and wrote that he wasn't aware that the purpose of the trip was to make him "in the words of a government official, an 'influencer and opinion-former' who would then be 'an ambassador of good will.'"

 The Round Tables Chef Series is an annual food festival in Tel Aviv sponsored by American Express in partnership with the Foreign Affairs Ministry which invites chefs from around the world.
 BDS activists have argued that Round Tables is part of the Brand Israel campaign to normalize its ongoing denial of Palestinian rights.
 In 2018 over 90 food industry professionals signed an open letter urging chefs to withdraw from the event.